-There are 25 units in group B. A number of units are relevant to specific health care provision within the community and, in some instances, will be more relevant to those working as health care support workers.
+There are 32 units in group B. These units relate primarily to health; a number of units are relevant to specific health care provision within the community and, in some instances, will be more relevant to those working as health care support workers.
 Units in this group all require practical based assessment and therefore you must only select units for which you can develop and demonstrate competence; you should discuss this with your manager and assessor and only select the units that are most appropriate for you in your current role.